fivdi/pigpio/doc/gpio.md

 This filter only affects the execution of callbacks from the `alert` event, not those of the `interrupt` event.

 #### waveClear()
-Clears all waveforms and any data added by calls to the `gpioWaveAdd*` functions.
+Clears all waveforms and any data added by calls to the `waveAdd*` functions.

 #### waveAddNew()
 Starts a new empty waveform.